Ingredients:

 3. Brush a large bowl with butter.
 Remove dough from dough hook, reform into a ball and add to the large bowl, turning to coat.
 Cover with plastic wrap and let rise in warm place until double in size, about 1 hour.

-5. Cut 12 slices from the block of Velvetta cheese in 3/8th inch thick pieces (roughly 2 1/2 x 2 1/2 x 3/8 inch slices).
-Place the cheese slices on top of the dough in the pan, leaving 1/2 inch space on all sides.
-Sprinkle the ground cayenne pepper evenly over the top of the cheese and rub into the cheese.
+5. Cut the block of Velvetta cheese into 12 slices, about 3/8 inch thick.
+Place and space out the cheese slices on top of the dough in the pan, leaving 1/2-inch space from the sides of the pan.
+Sprinkle the ground cayenne pepper evenly over the top of the cheese.
 Add green onion evenly over the cheese.
-Using your fingers rub a little bit of water on the 1/2 inch space on all sides of the dough that is in the pan.
-Roll out the remaining dough from the bowl roughly into another 9 x 13 inch rectangle shape.
+Roll out the remaining dough from the bowl roughly into another 9-inch x 13-inch rectangle shape.
 Place the dough over the top of the cheese, stretching the dough to fit into the corners and sides of the pan.
-Firmly pinch the lower and upper dough levels together to form a seal.
+Firmly pinch the edges of the lower and upper dough levels together to form a seal (brush a little water on dough to help seal the dough levels as needed).
 Cover pan with a dish towel and let rest for 30 minutes.

-6. Preheat oven to 375 degrees F. Remove dish towel from pan and brush about 2 tablespoons of the 1/4 cup of melted butter over the top of the dough, set aside remaining 2 tablespoons of butter for later.
-Bake for 40-45 minutes, top should have a golden brown color.
+6. Preheat oven to 375 degrees F. Remove dish towel from pan and brush 2 tablespoons of the melted butter over the top of the dough, set aside remaining 2 tablespoons of butter for later.
+Bake for 40-45 minutes, or until the top is golden brown.
 Remove pan to a wire rack to cool.
 Immediately brush the remaining 2 tablespoons of butter over the top.
 Sprinkle the course salt over the top.
-Let cool for at least 25-30 minutes so the cheese can set up before cutting into pieces.
+Let cool for 30 minutes so the cheese can set up before cutting into pieces.
 Serve with tomato soup.